dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T258: Government should protect vulnerable groups, like the unborn.
+### T258: The government should protect the most vulnerable, including the unborn.

 |Support|
 |---|